Softball: Ending the game

 A game may be lost due to a "forfeit".
 A score of 7–0 for the team not at fault is recorded (generally one run is awarded for each inning that would have been played).
 A forfeit may be called due to any of these circumstances: if a team does not show up to play; if one side refuses to continue play; if a team fails to resume play after a suspension of play ends; if a team uses tactics intended to unfairly delay or hasten the game; if a player removed from the game does not leave within one minute of being instructed to do so; if a player that cannot play enters the game and one pitch has been thrown; if a team does not have, for whatever reason, enough players to continue; or if after warning by the umpire, a player continues to intentionally break the rules of the game.
 This last rule is rarely enforced as players who break rules after being warned are usually removed.

 The plate umpire may suspend play because of darkness or anything that puts players or spectators in danger.
-If five innings have been played, the game is recorded as it stands.
-This includes ties.
+If four innings have been played and a team is in the lead, the game is recorded as it stands.
 If fewer than four innings have been played, the game is not considered a "regulation" game.

-Games that are not regulation or are regulation ties are resumed from the point of suspension.
+Games that are not regulation or are tied when suspended are resumed from the point of suspension.
 If it is a championship game, it is replayed from the beginning.
 Team rosters may be changed.

 Positions

-There are nine players out on the field at one time in fastpitch softball and 10 players in slow-pitch softball.
+There are nine players out on the field at one time in fastpitch softball and ten players in slow-pitch softball.
 Although the pitcher and catcher have the ball the most, each person has a specific job.
 In the infield there is the pitcher, catcher, first baseman, second baseman, shortstop, and third baseman.
 In the outfield there is a left fielder, center fielder, and right fielder.
 In slow-pitch softball there is an extra outfielder in the outfield, who is specified as a roamer or rover.
 Normally, the defensive team will play with four outfielders, meaning there is a left fielder, left-center fielder, right-center fielder, and right fielder.
-The recent trend with tournament and league slow pitch softball play is to field 5 infielders instead of 4 outfielders.
-The extra infielder is commonly placed behind the pitcher on either side of 2nd base.
+The recent trend with tournament and league slow pitch softball play is to field five infielders instead of four outfielders.
+The extra infielder is commonly placed behind the pitcher on either side of second base.